-- appropriate directions to the jury to counter the risk of stereotypes and assumptions has been increasingly acknowledged by the Court of Appeal in recent years.
+- The paralysing effect of fear on the ability to shout or get away. - The strength differential between men and women. - 89.
+At trial, the use of rape mythology can be challenged by prosecution witnesses and Counsel, but this does not always happen.
+The need for judges to give appropriate directions to the jury to counter the risk of stereotypes and assumptions has been increasingly acknowledged by the Court of Appeal in recent years.
 This is dealt with in some detail in the Crown Court Compendium.
-60 Professor Thomas's research (above) also indicates two areas where it may be particularly important to give guidance. - 90.
-In the previously mentioned survey by the Victims' Commissioner,61 well over three quarters of those who went to court felt cross-examination had been traumatising.
+61 Professor Thomas's research (above) also indicates two areas where it may be particularly important to give guidance. - 90.
+In the previously mentioned survey by the Victims' Commissioner, 62 well over three quarters of those who went to court felt cross-examination had been traumatising.
 Overall survivors wanted to be treated sensitively, fairly and respectfully.
 They wanted criminal justice professionals to better understand trauma.
 In the majority of cases, survivors did feel treated fairly and respectfully by the judge, and it was helpful where the judge recognised their anxiety prior to giving evidence.
 In terms of special measures, there was a general desire to be protected from the eyes of the public gallery when giving evidence or when evidence was given by video link.
 Delays in concluding the trials caused stress, and many identified a need for better communication in terms of someone clearly explaining the process and verdict. - 91.
 A judge will not hear a serious sexual offence case unless he or she has been approved to do so and attended specialist training.
 Family judges hearing allegations of sexual abuse also receive training.